nayo-project/nayo/README.md

 - param: if the orignal operation have the parameter option, you can wirte the param, like "limit", "sort" and so on. by the way, the param should be {} if you don't write it
 - pipeline: if the method is aggregate, here is the place to write the pipeline, the way is same as the orignal, you can see [the doc of aggregate](https://docs.mongodb.com/manual/aggregation/), if you don't use the pipeline, you should set it to null

+**Notice: the method "aggregate" only support the method "insertOne", "deleteOne", "deleteMany", "updateMany", if you have some great ideas you can commit the issue, I'm so glad to know more ways to promote NAYO**

 [Here is the doc](https://docs.mongodb.com/manual/crud/), you can learn about the orignal operation CURD in detail.

 In the end, **All attributes of the workPack should not be discarded**.

-OK, all these is about the introduction of the workList and workPack, if you still have question, you can commit issue for help.
+OK, all these are about the introduction of the workList and workPack, if you still have question, you can commit issue for help.

 ### 3.Install
 ```